The only impossible journey is the one you never begin – Tony Robins

 It led us to believe in other things we could we do with our bodies that we thought impossible… and the journey to redefine our impossible started all over again with human flags and handstands.
 We were focused on what we could achieve, not how we looked, which was a huge shift from the aesthetics of traditional gym and fitness training, and we both found this mentally freeing.

 You’ve seen how it starts from the ‘skin the cat’ tutorial already; now it’s its time to get upside down again and start to have some fun.
 Controlling your body and the rings in an inverted position is not only a great start towards your back lever, but also really great for learning spatial and kinaesthetic awareness as well as trunk alignment whilst upside down for your handstand too – so a two in one!

 I hope you are encouraged to take your calisthenics training past push-ups and sit-ups, and that you are able to enjoy your training and have fun with things like skin the cat and inverted hangs that let you explore how to move in new ways and get strong!

-The two video tutorials are from our brand new Back Lever Classroom now available to all members of the Virtual Classroom.
-It’s a full course to follow, broken down into easy-to-learn modules, with assessments along the way to help you track progress and know when to move forward.
-Start following the week by week training programmes to help you redefine your impossible of the back lever with the help of a supportive community of hundreds of other people just like you.
+Start following the week by week training programmes to help you redefine the impossible of your back lever with the help of a supportive community of hundreds of other people just like you.